danielmiessler/fabric/README.md

 - Streaming mode to get instant and dynamic results.
 - Other cool stuff…

-We expect this client to be ready very soon, and we'll update the Quickstart as soon as it is.
+We expect this client to be ready very within a day or two, and we'll update the Quickstart as soon as it is.

 ## CLI-native